 Smart Hardware and Keyless Entry

-Smart locks are increasingly popular in Irving because they give customers more flexibility in managing access.
-Instead of relying only on physical keys, these systems can allow entry by code, app, fingerprint, or other digital method depending on the model.
+Smart locks are progressively attractive in Irving because they give customers more flexibility in managing access.
+Physical key is not what it rely on, these systems can allow entry by code, app, fingerprint, or other digital method by the model.
 For homes, offices, short-term rentals, and shared spaces, that can make access easier to control and update.

 One of the biggest benefits of smart hardware is convenience.
 Access codes can be added or removed without changing the entire lock every time a person needs entry or loses access.
 This is especially useful for landlords, Airbnb hosts, offices with changing staff, or families who do not want to distribute spare keys constantly.